How To Care For Equine Wounds And Prevent Proud Flesh

-We see the blood….our hearts sink.
-Horse wounds are a horse owner’s worst nightmare.
-We all hear the horror stories of how long wounds take to heal, the money it costs, not to mention how trying to prevent proud flesh is nearly a full time job in itself.
+We hear the horror stories of how long wounds take to heal, the money it costs, not to mention how the prevention of proud flesh is nearly a full-time job in itself.

 How Do Wounds Heal?